How to take a smarter, more agile approach to portfolio management

 Deliberately placing outcomes at the centre of the function’s remit helps avoid this (as does the size of the team).
 Clarity of delivery does not come from tomes of status.

 Likewise, timely management of risk does not come from endless risks logs but from well managed discussion and clear accountability.
 Experience pays here, as does setting up the team with the confidence to remain flexible, to respond to feedback and change approaches that don’t work, and to push ahead with those that do.

 Managing complex change at scale will always be hard and time consuming.
 Given the scale of investment, it will always be filled with risk.
-However, putting in place a more strategic portfolio management capability – one that drives outcomes for senior management and operates more smartly on the ground – will maximize the ability of an organization to manage these risks and deliver lasting change.
+However, putting in place a more strategic portfolio management capability – one that drives outcomes for senior management and operates more smartly on the ground – will maximise the ability of an organisation to manage these risks and deliver lasting change.